Allison Danger: Ring of Honor (2000–2007)

-Shimmer Women Athletes
+Shimmer Women Athletes (2005–2013)

-Danger is heavily involved with the running of Chicago-based female independent circuit independent professional wrestling promotion Shimmer Women Athletes.
-She co-runs the promotion along with Dave Prazak, as well as being an active wrestler and color commentator for the DVDs.
-Her notable feuds in Shimmer have been against Rebecca Knox, Cindy Rogers, and Portia Perez.
+Danger was heavily involved with the running of Chicago-based female independent circuit independent professional wrestling promotion Shimmer Women Athletes.
+She co-ran the promotion along with Dave Prazak, as well as being an active wrestler and color commentator for the DVDs.
+Her notable feuds in Shimmer were against Rebecca Knox, Cindy Rogers, and Portia Perez.

 At Shimmer's April 26 taping, Danger suffered a fractured clavicle in the closing moments of a tag-team match with Sara Del Rey against Cheerleader Melissa and MsChif.
 She missed three months of in-ring action, but still attended the shows, commentating and valeting whenever she could.
 When she was medically cleared to wrestle again, Danger announced that she was pregnant and that she and husband Ares were expecting their first child in 2009.

 She engaged another big feud against Portia Perez of the Canadian NINJAs.
 After re-aggravating her shoulder injury on Volume 20, she made her return as part of the Volume 24 where she lost to Perez in a Street Fight match.
 Later in the night, as part of the Volume 25, she teamed with Daizee Haze winning a Tag Team match against the Canadian NINJAs after her pin over Perez.
 After missing Volume 26 she came back with a win over the Australian Kellie Skater.
 Later in the night however, as part of Volume 28, she lost against Nicole Matthews after Matthews hit Danger with a belt.
 On April 10, 2010, at the tapings of Volume 30, Danger defeated Perez in a Last Woman Standing match.

 At the Volume 37 tapings, Danger formed a tag team with Leva Bates known as Regeneration X, defeating Jamilia Craft and Mia Yim in their first match together.
 Danger later received her first championship match in Shimmer when she and Bates challenged Ayako Hamada and Ayumi Kurihara for the Shimmer Tag Team Championship at Volume 45.
 However, they were not successful in winning the titles.
 At Volume 48, Regeneration X received another opportunity at the titles as part of a four-way elimination tag team match, and at Volume 52 against Danger's previous rivals the Canadian NINJAs.
 They were unsuccessful in these matches as well.

 On April 9, 2013, Shimmer announced that Danger would be retiring from in-ring action after the following weekend's events.
-Danger wrestled her final match on April 14 on Volume 57.
+Danger wrestled her final match on April 14, 2013 on Volume 57.
 She and Leva Bates defeated Ayako Hamada and Cheerleader Melissa in a tag team match via reversed decision, when Melissa refused to release a submission hold on Danger.
 Post-match, Danger revealed that she had suffered a stroke the previous January, after which lesions were found in her brain; though they were not life-threatening, she was forced to end her in-ring career.